cwise24/f5_fast_install/README.md

 F5 Application Service Templates (FAST) relies on AS3 >=3.16 being installed.
 This role will check for tmos version and AS3 versioning.
 Please use f5_as3_install role prior.

 *TMOS v13*
 If tmos version 13 is detected the bash script `touch /var/config/rest/iapps/enable` is invoked.
-You will need to supply credentials to the hostvars on your inventory.

 Role Variables
 --------------